-- beloranib's demonstrated ability to treat obesity and hyperphagia in patients with PWS, obesity in patients with HIAO, or patients with severe obesity in the general population and, if required by any applicable regulatory authority in connection with the approval for these indications, to provide patients with incremental health benefits, as compared with other available weight loss therapies, devices or surgeries; - the relative convenience and ease of subcutaneous injections as the necessary method of administration of beloranib, including as compared with other treatments for severely obese patients; - the prevalence and severity of any adverse side effects associated with beloranib, such as nausea, vomiting, headaches and difficulty sleeping or falling asleep; - limitations or warnings contained in the labeling approved for beloranib by the FDA, EMA, or other regulatory authorities, such as a pregnancy Category X limitation; - availability of alternative treatments, including a number of competitive obesity therapies already approved or expected to be commercially launched in the near future; - · the willingness of the target patient population to try new therapies and of physicians to prescribe these therapies; - the strength of marketing and distribution support and timing of market introduction of competitive products; - publicity concerning our products or competing products and treatments; - · pricing and cost effectiveness; - the effectiveness of our sales and marketing strategies; - our ability to increase awareness of beloranib through marketing efforts; - our ability to obtain sufficient third-party coverage or reimbursement; - the willingness of patients to pay out-of-pocket in the absence of third-party coverage; and - the likelihood that the FDA may require development of a REMS, as a condition of approval or post-approval or may not agree with our proposed REMS or may impose additional requirements that limit the promotion, advertising, distribution or sales of beloranib.
+- beloranib's demonstrated ability to treat obesity and hyperphagia in patients with PWS, obesity in patients with HIAO, and, if required by any applicable regulatory authority in connection with the approval for these indications, to provide patients with incremental health benefits, as compared with other available weight loss therapies, devices or surgeries; - the relative convenience and ease of subcutaneous injections as the necessary method of administration of beloranib; - the prevalence and severity of any adverse side effects associated with beloranib, such as psychiatric disorders (i.e. sleep disorders), injection site bruising and venous thromboembolic events;

+- limitations or warnings contained in the labeling approved for beloranib by the FDA, EMA, or other regulatory authorities, such as a pregnancy Category X limitation; - availability of alternative treatments, including a number of competitive obesity therapies already approved or expected to be commercially launched in the near future; - the willingness of the target patient population to try new therapies and of physicians to prescribe these therapies; - the strength of marketing and distribution support and timing of market introduction of competitive products; - · publicity concerning our products or competing products and treatments; - pricing; - the effectiveness of our sales and marketing strategies; - our ability to increase awareness of beloranib through marketing efforts; - our ability to obtain sufficient third-party coverage or reimbursement; - · the willingness of patients to pay out-of-pocket in the absence of third-party coverage; and - the likelihood that the FDA may require development of a REMS, as a condition of approval or post-approval or may not agree with our proposed REMS or may impose additional requirements that limit the promotion, advertising, distribution or sales of beloranib.